portableant/personal-blog/_drafts/preparing-the-british-museum-bronze-age-index-for-transcription269-revision-v1-Preparing-the-British-Museum-Bronze-Age-index-for-transcription.md

-The platform that we&#8217;re using for serving up the crowd sourcing tasks has been created by Daniel Lombraña González (lead developer &#8211; [@teleyinex](https://twitter.com/teleyinex "Daniel's twitter profile")  on Twitter) and the [Pybossa](http://pybossa.com "Pybossa site") team, and it is a departure from the usual technology stack that the project team has used previously.
+The platform that we're using for serving up the crowd sourcing tasks has been created by Daniel Lombraña González (lead developer &#8211; [@teleyinex](https://twitter.com/teleyinex "Daniel's twitter profile")  on Twitter) and the [Pybossa](http://pybossa.com "Pybossa site") team, and it is a departure from the usual technology stack that the project team has used previously.
 Installation of the platform is straightforward and it was deployed on to [Portable Antiquities Scheme](http://finds.org.uk) hardware in around 15 minutes.
 We then employed Daniel to assist with building the transcription application skeleton (in conjunction with project lead Andy Bevan (not on Twitter!) and Daniel Pett) that would be used for each drawer, whilst we also developed our own look and feel to give MicroPasts some visual identity.
-If you&#8217;re interested, the code is available on [GitHub](http://github.com/findsorguk) and if you have suggestions from improvements, you could either fork the code or comment on our [community forum](http://community.micropasts,org).
+If you're interested, the code is available on [GitHub](http://github.com/findsorguk) and if you have suggestions from improvements, you could either fork the code or comment on our [community forum](http://community.micropasts,org).

 Originally published at: http://research.micropasts.org/2014/04/30/preparing-the-index/

 For the last few months, building up to launch, lots of debugging and user testing was conducted to see how the site reacted, whether the tasks we offered were feasible and interesting enough.
 Chiara Bonacchi ([@Chiara_Bonacchi](https://twitter.com/Chiara_Bonacchi)) and Adi Keinan ([@Adi_Keinan](https://twitter.com/Adi_Keinan)) worked on the main project site, building our [Facebook](http://facebook.com/micropasts) and [Twitter](http://twitter.com/micropasts) engagement.

-[Chiara](http://www.ucl.ac.uk/archaeology/people/staff/bonacchi) has also developed our evaluation frameworks, which we were integrating into the system and feel are vital to discovering more about people&#8217;s engagement with our platforms and how their motivations progress through time, and hopefully the project&#8217;s success!
-This evaluative work hopes to be one of the first following the development of individual users&#8217; interaction on a crowd-sourcing website.
+[Chiara](http://www.ucl.ac.uk/archaeology/people/staff/bonacchi) has also developed our evaluation frameworks, which we were integrating into the system and feel are vital to discovering more about people's engagement with our platforms and how their motivations progress through time, and hopefully the project's success!
+This evaluative work hopes to be one of the first following the development of individual users' interaction on a crowd-sourcing website.

 And then we launched and tasks are ongoing: